MasterAndComander/Global-aircraft-avoidance-system/README.md

 docker compose logs -f
 ```

+## Create missions
+Missions are based on [GeoJSON format](https://geojson.org/)
+To add missions, it is recommended to use the website [geojson.io](https://geojson.io/)
+The accepted missions are those that form a line or a polygon.
+And the GeoJSON obtained must be included in the .env file as a MISSION_LIST variable, which must be an array in string format.
+Currently there is an example that can be used as a reference.
+The 'properties' field of GeoJSON can include variables to make the creation of missions more useful.
+The variables are:

+* name: The name we want to give to the mission.

+* altitude: The altitude value that all the waypoints of the mission will have.
+(It must be greater than 10).
+If it is not included, the value will be 20.

 ## testing

 To test, open a browser and enter localhost:3000 to access the web interface.